clemcer/loggifly/README.md

     keywords_with_attachment:
       - critical
     # Caution advised!
 These keywords will trigger a restart of the container
     # restart & stop are the only supported actions and have to be specified before every keyword
     action_keywords:
       - stop: traceback
-      - restart: {regex: critical.*failed} # looks weird but this is how to set regex patterns
+      - restart: {regex: critical.*failed} # looks weird but this is how to set regex patterns for action_keywords
-     action_cooldown: 300 # 300s is default time that has to pass until the next action can be triggered (minimum value is always 60)
+    action_cooldown: 300 # 300s is the default time that has to pass until the next action can be triggered (minimum value is always 60)

 # If you have configured global_keywords and don't need container specific settings you can define the container name and leave the rest blank
   another-container-name: